Skip to Content

 • On any private property, that is not your own without obtaining the written authorization of the legal owner of the property, including into, in or on any highway, street, lane, square, public park or other public places

-• Are high hazard and designed for professional use
+• are high hazard and designed for professional use;

-• Fees for permits follow the General Fees and Charges By-law 13-2003
+Fees for permits follow the Fees and Charges By-law 109-2024.

-• You can make a complaint about a vendor selling fireworks without a permit by contacting Service Oshawa at 905-436-3311
+You can make a complaint about a vendor selling fireworks without a permit by contacting Service Oshawa at 905-436-3311.

-As defined under the Explosives Act, display fireworks are high hazard fireworks generally used for recreation.
+As defined under the Explosives Act, Display Fireworks are high hazard fireworks generally used for recreation.
 Examples include rockets, serpents, shells, bombshells, tourbillons, maroons, large wheel, bouquets, barrages, bombardos, waterfalls, batteries, illumination, set pieces and pigeons.

 The City of Oshawa has parks available to rent for your next special event featuring a fireworks display.